adamcatley/adamcatley.github.io/docs/AirTag.md

 #### Revisions

 The various teardowns reveal variations in the PCB markings in the top copper layer.
-This will be useful if it is determined that early production runs didnt enable all security features to lock down the units.
+This will be useful if it is determined that early production runs didn't enable all security features to lock down the units.

 The bottom right numbers look like a manufacturing data code (eg. "2920 17" could be the 29th week of 2020, batch 17).
 From the available samples:
 - US devices are in the range `2920, 3020, 3120`